Skip to main content

 const userToken = response.data.token;

-// 2.
-Store only the token in your app database — zero PII
+// 3.
+Store only (userId, userToken) in your app DB — zero PII anywhere outside the vault

 await db.query(